 Is an integer value that specifies the location to start deletion and insertion.
 If start is negative or zero, a null string is returned.
 If start is longer than the first character_expression, a null string is returned. start can be of type bigint.

 Is an integer that specifies the number of characters to delete.
 If length is negative, a null string is returned.
 If length is longer than the first character_expression, deletion occurs up to the last character in the last character_expression.
-If length is zero, insertion occurs before the first character in the string. length can be of type bigint.
+If length is zero, insertion occurs at start location and no characters are deleted. length can be of type bigint.

 Is an expression of character data. character_expression can be a constant, variable, or column of either character or binary data.
 This expression replaces length characters of character_expression beginning at start.
 Providing